MatteoGauthier/miecolo-scoreboard-api/README.md

 # Miecolo Scoreboard API

-This is a simple API made with Cloudflare Worker and [Hono](https://hono.dev) to create a scoreboard for a game.
+This is a simple API to create a scoreboard for a game.
+It's made with Cloudflare Worker, using [Hono](https://hono.dev) as web framework and Cloudflare Worker KV as database.

 ## API Docs